 - An intentional act of commercial burglary, petty or grand theft, or grand theft of a firearm;

 - During a state of emergency.

 Thus, essentially, looting is actually the commission of another crime (burglary, petty or grand theft, or grand theft of a firearm) during the existence of an emergency.
-It should be noted that the emergency can be natural, like an earthquake, flood or other natural disaster, or it can be manmade, like a riot or unlawful assembly.
+It should be noted that the emergency can be natural, like an earthquake, flood, or other natural disasters, or it can be manmade, like a riot or unlawful assembly.

 - For petty theft, looting is a misdemeanor, which carries a minimum of 90 days in jail and a fine of up to $1,000.

 - For burglary or grand theft, wobbler crimes in California, an accused individual can be charged with either a felony or misdemeanor, dependent on the individual’s previous criminal history and the facts surrounding the looting charge.
 The maximum sentence for a misdemeanor conviction is 364 days in jail and a fine of up to $1,000.
 A felony conviction can result in a sentence of 16 months in jail, two or three years in prison, and a fine of up to $10,000.

 - For grand theft of a firearm, the charge will be a felony which carries a sentence of 16 months, two or three years in jail, and a fine of up to $10,000.